ethereum/EIPs/EIPS/eip-ldgrtoken.md

 # LDGRToken - A compatible security token for issuing and trading SEC-compliant securities

 ## Simple Summary
-LDGRToken is an ERC-20 compatible token that complies with the [new Securities Act Regulations: Regulation Crowdfunding, Regulation D, and Regulation A](https://www.sec.gov/smallbusiness/exemptofferings).
+`LDGRToken` is an ERC-20 compatible token that complies with the [new Securities Act Regulations: Regulation Crowdfunding, Regulation D, and Regulation A](https://www.sec.gov/smallbusiness/exemptofferings).

 ## Abstract
-LDGRToken facilitates the recording of ownership and transfer of securities sold under the [new Securities Act Regulations](https://www.sec.gov/smallbusiness/exemptofferings).
+`LDGRToken` facilitates the recording of ownership and transfer of securities sold under the [new Securities Act Regulations](https://www.sec.gov/smallbusiness/exemptofferings).
 The issuance and trading of securities is subject to the Securities Exchange Commission (SEC) and specific U.S. state blue sky laws and regulations.

-LDGRToken manages securities ownership during issuance and trading.
-The Issuer is the only role that should create a LDGRToken and assign the RTA.
-The RTA is the only role that is allowed to execute LDGRToken’s mint, burnFrom, and transferFrom functions.
-No role is allowed to execute LDGRToken’s transfer function.
+`LDGRToken` manages securities ownership during issuance and trading.
+The Issuer is the only role that should create a `LDGRToken` and assign the RTA.
+The RTA is the only role that is allowed to execute `LDGRToken`’s mint, burnFrom, and transferFrom functions.
+No role is allowed to execute `LDGRToken`’s transfer function.

 ## Motivation
 With the advent of the [JOBS Act](https://www.sec.gov/spotlight/jobs-act.shtml) in 2012 and the launch of Regulation Crowdfunding and the amendments to Regulation A and Regulation D in 2016, Investors have the right to purchase securities issued by companies (Issuers) and to sell those securities to other Investors under the conditions specified in a purchase agreement and subject to SEC and State regulations.